 - Review any recent changes to your account to determine if they may have caused the anomalies.

-- Check the Policy center to see if you have any violations that could impact your ad serving.
+- Check the Policy center to find out if you have any violations that could impact your ad serving.
 Resolve all violations to ensure that ad serving continues.

 - Review your blocking controls.
 Blocking any ad will lower your potential earnings, as it reduces competition for your ad space by removing advertiser bids from the auction.